kmark/XHangouts/README.md

 * Personalize Hangouts!
 Choose from 23 different material design colors.
 * Hide the video and audio call toolbar buttons.
 * Toggle the app's launcher presence
+* Access XHangouts easily from an entry in the Hangouts menu
+* Send a message and lock your device with one tap
 * Works on Xposed for Lollipop!
 * Free and open-source software.
 No nags.
 No data collection.
 No secrets.